 Knowledge, skills and perspectives to challenge oppression and create spaces for empowered inclusion

 This training will help you to learn the know-how of building more inclusive and empowering environments for activism and social change work.
-We will share tools and practices that aim into reducing discrimination based on race, gender, psychosexual orientation, economic status, disability, age, ethnicity or religion.
+The training focuses on the personal, interpersonal and organisational dimensions of active solidarity.

-Systems of oppression often sustain themselves when we are unable to acknowledge and work well with the power dynamics, privileges and mechanisms of discrimination that exist in our groups, communities and societies.
-In anti-oppression training we carefully unravel those structures, gradually building a safe ground that can support us to explore these challenging themes step by step.
-Although the training content and process will address a wide range of discrimination and oppression structures, the main emphasis will be on how we can work with the dynamics that exist in smaller groups.
+Systems of oppression often sustain themselves when we are unable to acknowledge and work well with the power dynamics, social privilege and mechanisms of discrimination that exist in our groups, communities and societies.
+In active solidarity and empowerment training we carefully unravel those structures, gradually building a safe ground that can support us to explore these challenging themes step by step.
+Although the training content and process will address a wide range of discrimination and oppression structures, the main emphasis will be on how we can work with the dynamics that exist in groups and organisations.

 Like all the other Ulex courses, this one will be held in the rural setting of the pre-Pyrenean mountains, enabling us to integrate some nature connection and awareness practices, working with body and mind.
 Those practices will help us to be more present in our training experience as well as providing the inspiration to look at our activism in a more holistic way.

 The three facilitators will bring different approaches to anti-oppression work, coming from diverse cultural, activist and organisational backgrounds.
 Read more about them below.

 Anyone involved in socially engaged action addressing ecological, political and social justice issues.
 We embrace a broad definition of activism, including: